imranalmunyeem/Selenium-Python-Hybrid-Framework-Design/README.md

                --- cd C:\Users\ialmu\PycharmProjects\Selenium-Python-Hybrid-Framework-Design\pytests                  // go to directory by using cd
                --- C:\Users\ialmu\PycharmProjects\Selenium-Python-Hybrid-Framework-Design\pytests>py.test -v -s       // marked test will be skipped from reporting

-### Step 20: How to add fixture in pytest to run the same pre-reqired setup before every test?
+### Step16: How to add fixture in pytest to run the same pre-reqired setup before every test?
                --- Import pytest, add @pytest.fixture
                         --- Example:
                                     import pytest